 The beauty of having 150 acres surrounded by the New River, it gives campers the opportunity to experience as much adventure as possible without having to leave the camp property!
 This summer we will be bringing some of the off-site trips back home while also offering our traditional activities.

-Cheerio on the New River is led by three full time directors who bring a combined 32 years of camping experience to our program.
+Cheerio on the New River is led by three full time directors who combined bring over 35 years of camping experience to our program.
 Our Camp Director, Jim Hussey began his career with Camp Cheerio in 2010 and has experience working in all aspects of Camp Cheerio’s operations.
-Jim’s wife, Weldon, joined the Cheerio team in 2021 and is looking forward to bringing her talents from event planning and marketing to the team as our Associate Director.
-Roark McLean joins us as our Program DIrector as we look ahead to summer 2022.
-Roark brings many years of camp experience, as well as an extensive knowledge base, and love for all outdoor activities.
+Jim’s wife, Weldon, joined the Cheerio team in 2021 and brings her talents from event planning and marketing to the team as our Associate Director.
+Roark McLean is our Program DIrector and brings many years of camp experience, as well as an extensive knowledge base, and love for all outdoor activities.

 All staff who come to work with us will go through an interview process with one of our Directors and go through our own structured training before starting the summer with your camper.

-Campers can start coming as rising 5th graders (approximately 10 years old) and age out of camp after 11th grade (approximately 16 years old).
+Campers can start coming as rising 5th graders and age out of camp after 10th grade.

 A mix of both land and aquatics activities, all centered around introducing your camper to the great outdoors in a safe and rewarding environment.
-Our land based activities include mountain biking, target sports (archery), orienteering/GPS, arts and crafts (with a focus on rope work and knot building), outdoor cooking, camping, climbing (on a real rock face), and hiking/backpacking.
-Aquatics activities will include canoeing, kayaking, paddle boarding, fishing (and fly fishing), and raft/boat building.
+Our land based activities include mountain biking, target sports (archery & hatchet throwing), orienteering/GPS, arts and crafts (with a focus on rope work and knot building),camping, and hiking/backpacking.
+Aquatics activities will include canoeing, kayaking, paddle boarding, snorkeling, fly fishing and fishing.

-We are excited to be offering many out of camp trips which will include Canoeing and Kayaking down various sections of the New River, Caving, and Rock Climbing.
+We are excited to be offering out of camp trips which will include canoeing and kayaking down various sections of the New River and hiking various trails around camp.
 Travel time will be cut down so all trips will be out and back within the same day.

 Our camp family firmly believes in camp being a place where your camper feels comfortable to meet new friends, take on new challenges, and find their best self.
 To this end we believe that offering your camper the opportunity to pick their own activities on Opening Day is of paramount importance.
 Having a trusted counselor on hand to help explain the activities to them and being able to talk with their friends about what activities they may wish to do together guarantees your camper will design their own unique camp path.

 Although Cheerio Extreme will not be formally offered, we now have more opportunities for your child to have “the best of both worlds”.
 When you register, simply sign up for a session at either location, and follow it up with a session at the second location.
+Next, add the stayover option.
 We will plan for a fun afternoon/evening for your child and we will provide transportation between the two!

 Cabins are duplex style with each cabin consisting of space for 14 campers and 2 staff.
 Cabins are very spacious, and all have a covered front and back porch where campers will spend time creating lasting friendships.
-All cabins are located in close proximity to all camp activities, and main buildings such as the office and lodge (dining hall).
+All cabins are located in close proximity to all camp activities, and main buildings such as the office and Austin Lodge.

 Cabins are assigned on the basis of age/grade to ensure each camper is surrounded with campers of a similar age, enabling them to easily connect with others.